SubratShrestha/Notes/UNSW/20T2/2041Comp/shell.md

 Variables in shell are typeless, at least in POSIX shell.
 All data is essentially strings.
 So theres no difference between `x=1` and `x="1"`.
+Although these two are different, **there will be variable expansion with double quotes, but no variable expansion with single quotes.**

 But when we need to put spaces or tabs into a variable for ex., then we need to use quotes.

+We put braces `{}` when we want to specify what part of our command is the variable.

 ```shell
 something interesting.